polyaxon/polyaxon/site/docs/management/ui/projects.md

 ## Default settings

-By default when a project is created, it will be accessible to all the organization's members following their roles on the organizations level.
+By default, when a project is created, it will be accessible to all the organization's members following their roles on the organization level.
 In order to restrict teams, connections, profiles, ..., you need to manually define the resources and teams that can access using the settings tabs.

 Example restricting teams access